 Costa Teguise is a venue meant only for the brave and the really advanced, but it is as much in demand as it is exciting.
-One important Lanzarote thing to do: head there in June to see how it should be done when Lanzarote hosts the annual European Freestyle Pro Tournament.
+Head there in June to see how it should be done when Lanzarote hosts the annual European Freestyle Pro Tournament.
 Breath-taking is the only way to describe it!

 These are two of the most popular Lanzarote water sports which can be found at almost all of Lanzarote’s beaches.
 Playa Blanca is the natural hub for most activities and operators.

-Alongside these facilities, you can also try your hand at parascending while the truly intrepid (or you might say foolhardy) can opt for a flyboarding excursion – great if you fancy being propelled through the air by jets of water pumped though a giant hosepipe!
+You can also try your hand at parascending/parasailing while the truly intrepid (or you might say foolhardy) can opt for a flyboarding excursion – great if you fancy being propelled through the air by jets of water pumped though a giant hosepipe!

-For a slightly gentler seawater experience, you could opt for a ringo ride on the waves, or perhaps go for a banana boat trip.
+For a slightly gentler seawater experience, you could opt for a ringo ride on the waves, or perhaps go for a banana boat ride.

-Whether you choose to dive or simply snorkel, exploring underwater life via a little Lanzarote diving is one of the best things to do on holiday.
+Whether you choose to dive or simply snorkel, exploring underwater in Lanzarote is one of the best things to do on holiday.
 The water is clear and warm with excellent visibility, which means there are some great dives around the island.

-If you have always wanted to learn to scuba dive, you couldn’t choose a better place, with a number of academies who will take you from beginner status to completing your PADI certificate in no time at all.
+If you have always wanted to learn to scuba dive, you couldn’t choose a better place, as there are a number of academies that will take you from beginner status to completing your PADI certificate in no time at all.